ramptix/leicht/README.md

-fyi, leicht means "light" or "thin light."
+# leicht

+Leicht, /leícht/ or "light" in English.